BestTimesToVisit.com Logo

 packing

 Pack modest clothing, especially if you plan to visit religious sites.
-This means covering shoulders and knees for both men and women.
-Lightweight, breathable fabrics are best, as Jerusalem can get quite hot, especially in the summer months.
+Shoulders and knees should be covered for both men and women when entering churches, synagogues, and mosques.
+Lightweight, breathable fabrics are best for the often-warm climate, but bring a scarf or shawl for easy coverage.

 safety

-Stay aware of your surroundings, particularly in crowded areas like the Old City and markets.
+Be aware of your surroundings, especially in crowded areas like the Old City and bus stations.
 While generally safe, petty theft can occur.
-Keep valuables secure and be mindful of your personal space.
+Keep valuables secure and avoid displaying large amounts of cash.
+Stick to well-lit and populated areas at night.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.